Financial-Times/dotcom-page-kit/packages/anvil/README.md

 [Webpack mode documentation]: https://webpack.js.org/concepts/mode/

-#### Watch mode
+##### Watch mode

-The Anvil CLI tool can watch source files and trigger a rebuild whenever they change.
+For convenience the build action can watch source files and trigger a rebuild whenever they change.
 To enable watch mode use the `--watch` CLI flag.

 ```sh
 anvil build --watch
 ```

+## Writing a plugin

+TODO